 If you can’t confidently answer “yes” to all of these questions, executive-team dynamics will negatively impact your planning process, strategy execution, and results.

 The biggest opportunity lies in addressing executive team dynamics before yearly strategic planning and budgeting begins.
 But if you’ve already started planning or are about to do it, it’s still crucial to tackle the problems concurrently with the process.
 Here’s why:

 - Identifying dysfunction may be much faster and simpler than most executives realize.

 - It allows you to simultaneously uncover and address performance issues and organizational and strategic concerns.

 - It allows for a better strategy and budget.

-- It will have an immediate and profound impact on innovation and performance this year and create a significantly stronger foundation for next year.
+- It will have an immediate and profound impact on innovation and performance—now and next year.

-Don’t let executive team dynamics contaminate the planning process or weaken results next year.
+Don’t let challenging team dynamics contaminate the planning process and thus start the year handicapped.